noisyboiler/wampy/README.rst

 **wampy** tries to provide an intuitive API for your **WAMP** messaging.

-See `ReadTheDocs`_ for more detailed documentation.
+See `ReadTheDocs`_ for more detailed documentation, but the README here is detailed enough to get going.

 wampy features
 ~~~~~~~~~~~~~~